ohid/lara-todo/README.md

 Lara todo is a simple todo application that allows you to add todos, edit todos, delete todos and also mark todo as completed.

-In version to there has some new features.
+In v2.0 there has some new features.
 Such as a sorting system between completed and non completed todos and User can able to add notes on each todo.

 > Lara Todo is built using Laravel 5.2.* and Bootstrap 3.3.6